open-s4c/tmplr/README.md

 - semicolon: `;`
 - nor any `tmplr` commands

-Values cannot contain parenthesis, commas nor semicolon.
+Values cannot contain parenthesis, commas, or semicolons.
+Like keys, they are trimmed at the edges, so surrounding spaces must be injected manually if needed.

 ## Disclaimer